The 5 phases of project management

 For the progress monitoring phase, it is then imperative to ensure that all objectives are met.
 Create a work structure for each phase, make sure the requirements are met, conduct a review at each stage of the project.
 To simplify the task, you need to use software.
 A project management tool like Stafiz can make your job a lot easier, thanks to its intuitive interface, automation and collaborative features!

-Once the project has been launched, make sure you always work directly with the team concerned before embarking on the next phase of the project.
+Once the project has been launched , make sure to always work with the relevant team directly before embarking on the next phase of the project.
 You can then re-evaluate their performance.
-The project team and the project manager have the same motivation: to achieve the project objectives.
+The project team and the project manager have the same motivations: to achieve the project objectives.

 At this step, the project starts to shape conceptually.
 This is when it's time to define the project's properties and scope of action.
 The first step is to create an overview of the project, in order to select the strategies to adopt in order to achieve the expected results.

-The project manager needs to talk to stakeholders and customers to understand the importance of the project's objectives.
+The project manager should engage with stakeholders and customers to understand the importance of the project's goals.

 After this meeting, you can already start creating a project dashboard.
 The idea is to create something similar to a project map, which will make it easier to understand the fundamental objectives.